weleoka/kaica_dun/README.md

     This file is also the location for the enhanced sequence strategy defenition.

 Q: How do transactions work in Hibernate.
-Does a call to Session.save() execute a query directly or will they be batched for execution only after a Transaction.commit() call?
+Does a call to Session.save() execute a query directly
+    or will they be batched for execution only after a Transaction.commit() call?

 Q: Hiberante requirement of a protected default no-arguments constructor.
 (Can it be public)?
     // todo: Is for example not Room's constructor supposed to be protected according to Hibernate's standards?

+Q: Discriminator column and uniqe ID column for Avatar?
+A: For faster queries.

 Q: How to reduce log4j2 debug output from specific modules/imports A:<Logger name="org.hibernate.orm.connections.pooling" level="info"/> specify the package and change the level.